Colorado fires could have been arson, officials say

 Colorado fires could have been arson, officials say, as three people remain unaccounted for

-Cadaver dogs will be brought in to search through remains of homes
+Cadaver dogs will be brought in to search through charred homes as officials investigate unprecedented blazes

 Colorado authorities say a search warrant has been executed in connection with the cause of historic fires that destroyed more than 900 homes and more than 100 other structures after reported downed power lines were not located.